akontadakis/Flux-Modeler/readme.md

 ## ⚡ EnergyPlus Integration

-The EnergyPlus integration brings professional whole-building energy modeling directly into the Energy Modeler workflow.
+The EnergyPlus integration brings professional whole-building energy modeling directly into the Flux Modeler workflow.
 The application generates complete IDF (Input Data File) models from your 3D geometry and runs EnergyPlus simulations to analyze heating, cooling, and lighting energy consumption.

 ### Architecture & Workflow